 - If related to sexual intercourse:

-- Change the contraceptive method if a diaphragm or spermicide is being used
+- Change the contraceptive method if a diaphragm or spermicide is being used.

-- Suggest using a lubricant
+- Suggest using a lubricant.

 - Exclude chlamydial infection in sexually active men.
+Consider urethritis as an alternative diagnosis.

 - Recurrent cystitis in a man is likely to be secondary to associated conditions - eg, prostatitis, prostatic hyperplasia, calculi in the genitourinary tract, or VUR.

-- Following local policy when available.
+- Follow local policy when available.

 - Children with a high risk of serious illness and/or younger than 3 months should be referred immediately to secondary care.
 This should be assessed in accordance with NICE guidance "Feverish illness in children".